 |• Dismissal Authorization

 Welcome to the Religious Education program at St. Mary’s!
 We believe that parents are the primary educators of children in matters of faith.
 Our goal is to help them succeed in that role.
 Working under the norms and regulations of the Diocese of Harrisburg, we provide organized religious education during the school year for children from preschool through grade eight.
 While our teachers instruct on the tenets of our religion, it is primarily through the Christian life parents lead at home and in the community that our Catholic faith will be passed on to our children.
 In addition to instruction, the Religious Education program is here to provide resources to parents so that they can teach their children the Catholic faith under the guidance and direction of our Bishop.

-Children who are four years of age are welcome to begin in the preschool class.
-Our preschool class is for four and five year olds who are not in kindergarten.
-This class meets at the same time as classes for the older children.
+Children who are three, four and five years of age are welcome to begin with Catechesis of the Good Shepherd.
+These children meet at the same time as classes for the older children.
 First-grade through eighth-grade students of St. Mary’s families who are not enrolled in Catholic school or home-schooled based on a Catholic curriculum are asked to attend.

 Religious education class is not a substitute for Sunday Mass.
 Families are expected to attend Sunday Mass every week.
 The Sunday Liturgy provides crucial formation and catechesis that your child needs.
 In addition, the parish community needs you and your children to make our Eucharistic Liturgies a full communal event.